-The evaluation of the transmission part will be based on exams (60%) and other aspects of the assessment (40%).
+The evaluation of the transmission part will be based on exams (60%) and other aspects of the assessment (40%) comprising individual assignments, group assignments, attendance and active participation in class (no more than 10% of the grade).

-The evaluation of distribution and smart grids will be based on exams (65%) and other aspects of the performance assessment (35%).
+The evaluation of distribution and smart grids will be based on exams (50%) and other aspects of the performance assessment (50%) comprising individual assignments, group assignments, attendance and active participation in class.